 It seems like a no-brainer to me to bring back the most popular figure from the prequels for one last go-around.
 There’s some great arc welding that could happen in the film, like how Saw Gerrera popped up in Rogue One after debuting in animation or how Star Wars: Rebels used arc-welding to continue the discontinued Star Wars: The Clone Wars through characters like Ahsoka.
 Notably, Obi-Wan recently made his return on Rebels, facing down Darth Maul for a final time.
 Honestly, I wish they’d kept that for this standalone; McGregor and Ray Park trading sword blows again is enticing.

-Next up is Star Wars: The Last Jedi on December 15 (check out that awesome teaser trailer here and our breakdown here, followed by the untitled Han Solo anthology film on May 25, 2018.
-Reports from OmegaUnderground indicate filming on Episode IX is set to begin in July.
+Next up is Star Wars: The Last Jedi on December 15, followed by the untitled Han Solo anthology film on May 25, 2018.